Scaffolding Height Requirements in Australia: What You Need to Know for Compliance

 In Australia scaffolding height requirements are a vital part of working at height.
 Scaffolding is required for any work 4 metres or more in height.
 This guideline is to prevent falls and injuries and to ensure compliance across all construction sites.

 Knowing the specific requirements for different types of scaffolding is important for construction workers.
 Each state in Australia has its own regulations and national standards for design and operation of scaffolding systems.
 By knowing the laws you can ensure compliance and improve site safety.
 At Reliable Access safety and compliance is paramount to our business.
-All of our scaffold designs and installations are complaint to the following standards:
+All of our scaffold designs, assembly techniques, and installations are complainant to the following standards:

 - AS/NZS 1576.1 – Scaffolding General Requirements